Evaluating the galaxy formation histories predicted by a neural network in pure dark matter simulations: Discussion

 \subsection{Resolution Effects}

 We have shown that the lower resolution of the Uchuu simulation compared with the \ac{illtng} simulations has worsened the quality of predictions of low mass and slowly accreting galaxies, with considerable errors in the masses and metallicities of low mass galaxies; particularly satellite galaxies, whose sampling was already compromised by our quality cuts.
 One such effect is that the truncated power spectrum suppresses the coalescence of simulation particles into low mass haloes, such that low mass haloes take longer to germinate and grow.
 Low mass samples in Uchuu are evidently unreliable for causal galaxy-halo modelling.
-The \ac{sfh} and \ac{zh} Fourier Transforms predicted by this model are poorly predicted for these haloes as well, indicating that resolution differences additionally effect our stochastic methodology.
+The \ac{sfh} and \ac{zh} Fourier Transforms predicted by this model are poorly predicted for these haloes as well, indicating that resolution differences additionally affect our stochastic methodology.

-The limits of computational resources required to generate a high-volume, high-resolution simulation has been a long-standing issue in this field. \citet{Li} demonstrate a machine learning model which can enhance the matter power spectrum in N-body simulations and generate accurate snapshot data from low-resolution simulation images, which accurately replicate halo substructures and correlation functions below the limit of said low-resolution simulations \citep{Ni}.
-This may be a practical technique to enhance the Uchuu data in this work, provided that the complete merger trees can be constructed from the model's outputs.
-Given the importance of the properties of progenitor subhaloes, such as the mass and metallicity of incoming gas and stars, it may be necessary to develop a similar enhancement model of the merger trees themselves; however, as the matter power spectra, distributions and velocity fields can be accurately enhanced this way, these properties may be inferred from the predicted environments.
+The limits of computational resources required to generate a high-volume, high-resolution simulation has been a long-standing issue in this field. \citet{Li} demonstrate a machine learning model which can enhance the matter power spectrum in N-body simulations and generate accurate snapshot data from low-resolution simulation images, which accurately replicate halo substructures and correlation functions below the limit of said low-resolution simulations \citep{Ni}, while tracing realistic merger histories across simulated high-resolution snapshots \citep{Zhang}.
+Given the importance of the properties of progenitor subhaloes, such as the mass and metallicity of incoming gas and stars, these high resolution merger trees may be of practical use when enhancing the Uchuu data in this work; however, as the matter power spectra, distributions and velocity fields can be accurately enhanced this way, these properties may be inferred from the predicted environments.

 Our results show that haloes in Uchuu of similar mass to the lowest mass haloes in \ac{illtng} are substantially affected by the difference in resolution, and thus, it may be worthwhile in a future study to apply the neural network to Shin-Uchuu: a smaller but higher resolution run of the Uchuu model, to restore low mass galaxies; or to enhance the Uchuu snapshots and merger trees based on the superior Shin-Uchuu resolution and the methods of \citet{Li}.
 As the growth of large scale structure will influence the distribution of galaxies and the properties of their environments, the latter may be a more suitable method for creating self-consistent mock catalogues on both gigaparsec and sub-kiloparsec scales.